fatzebra/terragrunt-workspace-buildkite-plugin/README.md

 ## Configuration

-### `name` (Required, string)

-A name for the set of modules you want to deploy generally this an environment like test, staging, production.
-Only used for display purposes here

 ### `module_dir` (Required, string)

 The relative path to the directory where the terragrunt modules you want to run are in.